Optimal periodic replenishment policies for spectrally positive L\'evy demand processes: Introduction

 \end{enumerate}

-One major advantage of applying the procedures above is that one can solve the problem for a general spectrally positive \lev demand process (of both bounded and unbounded variation) without specifying a particular type of \lev measure.
-By reducing the problem to certain analyses on the scale function of the underlying \lev process, we avoid the use of integro-differential equation techniques, which tend to be hard particularly when the \lev measure has infinite activity.
+One major advantage of applying these three steps is that one can solve the problem for a general spectrally positive \lev demand process (of both bounded and unbounded variations) without specifying a particular type of \lev measure.
+By reducing the problem to certain analyses on the scale function of the underlying \lev process, we avoid the use of integro-differential equation techniques, which tend to be difficult, particularly when the \lev measure has infinite activity.

 The rest of the paper is organized as follows.
 In Section \ref{dividends-policy}, we model the problem considered.
 Section \ref{sec_verification_lemma} gives the verification lemma.
 In Section \ref{section_periodic_policy}, we study the periodic barrier replenishment policy and compute the corresponding expected NPV of the total costs.
 In Section \ref{section_selection_barrier}, we select the candidate barrier.
-In Section \ref{section_optimality}, the optimality of the selected policy is shown and is also confirmed numerically.
-Long proofs are deferred to the appendix.
-Throughout the paper, superscripts $x^+ := \max (x, 0)$ and $x^- := \max(-x, 0)$ are used to indicate the positive and negative parts of $x$.
-The left and right hand limits are written as $f(x-):= \lim_{y \uparrow x} f(x)$ and $f(x+):= \lim_{y \downarrow x} f(x)$, respectively, whenever they exist.
+In Section \ref{section_optimality}, the optimality of the selected policy is shown and confirmed numerically.
+Long proofs and technical results are deferred to the appendix.
+Throughout the paper, superscripts $x^+ := \max (x, 0)$ and $x^- := \max(-x, 0)$ are used to indicate the positive and negative parts of $x$, respectively.
+The left and right hand limits are written as $f(x-):= \lim_{y \uparrow x} f(y)$ and $f(x+):= \lim_{y \downarrow x} f(y)$, respectively, whenever they exist.